StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/teams.md

     The message content to send to the Microsoft Teams endpoint.

     If an [Adaptive Card](https://adaptivecards.io/) template isn't provided, you must use a plain text template.
 In version 5.4.3, TheHive automatically converts plain text into an Adaptive Card format structured with JSON.

-    Select **Add Variable** to dynamically insert values using available variables.
-Refer to the [Variable Usage Examples](../variable-usage-examples.md) topic for detailed examples.

     !!! tips "Tips to write text templates"